Federated Continual Learning: Concepts, Challenges, and Solutions: Challenges of Federated Continual Learning

 Distillation-based methods involve transferring knowledge from an existing model (the teacher) to a new model (the student) in a way that helps in preserving previously learned information while accommodating new data \cite{9821057, JIN202457}. \cite{Psaltis_2023_ICCV} extracted meaningful representations and performed continual distillation locally. \cite{liu2023fedetcommunicationefficientfederatedclassincremental,10148063} utilized enhancer and replay mechanisms to balance old and new knowledge and enhance learning.

 Many studies explore replay-based methods, which can be divided into direct replay and generative replay \cite{NIPS2017_0efbe980, 10540639}.
 These methods store a subset of past experiences or data and periodically replay them to the model, while learning new information, helping to maintain the model's performance on previously learned tasks.
 Direct replay involves storing actual data samples from previous tasks and interleaving these samples with new data during the training of new tasks \cite{10540639, 10097140, WANG2023551}.
 Some studies \cite{10128673, good2023coordinatedreplaysampleselection, Li_2024_CVPR} select the most representative samples for the replay buffer.
 On the other hand, generative replay involves using generative models to synthesize data samples that approximate the distribution of previous tasks.
 Instead of storing actual data, the method generates representative samples from the learned distribution of past tasks during the training of new tasks \cite{NEURIPS2023_d160ea01, park2021tacklingdynamicsfederatedincremental}.
-Rehearsal-based methods differ in that they generate or synthesize data representations (such as embeddings or features) to approximate the data distribution of previous tasks.
+In the context of CL, several studies have leveraged feature representations to address the problem of catastrophic forgetting.
+Wang et al. \cite{pmlr-v202-wang23ar} enhance rehearsal-based methods by incorporating loss functions based on the Hilbert-Schmidt Independence Criterion (HSIC) into the standard rehearsal framework.
+This approach aims to mitigate forgetting by explicitly reducing inter-task interference and promoting the learning of task-invariant features, proving particularly effective when working with limited buffer sizes.
+Similarly, Liu et al. \cite{liu2023centroiddistancedistillationeffective} propose a method that combines centroid-based sampling with centroid distance distillation.
+This strategy reduces dataset bias during rehearsal and helps preserve essential inter-class relationships from previous tasks, thereby alleviating forgetting.
 Prototypical learning \cite{hendryx2021federatedreconnaissanceefficientdistributed}, progressive neural networks \cite{9892815}, and attention models \cite{ZHU2022168} are used in FCL frameworks to preserve these embeddings according to their importance \cite{Psaltis_2023_ICCV} and use them for retaining previously learned information.